Botswana Self Drive Itinerary: A Safari to Remember

 But once you are there, you’ll realise it’s worth the long, and often times bumpy, drive.

-Once you get to Matswere Gate, the main entrance to the Central Kalahari, it’s another 143 km before you reach Piper Pan Campsite.
+Once you reach Matswere Gate, the main entrance to the Central Kalahari, it’s another 143 km before you reach Piper Pan Campsite.

-On leaving the main road at the turn-off to the reserve, make sure to reduce your tyre pressure.
-There are many areas of deep sand and, in the rains, there can be boggy mud too.
+When leaving the main road at the turn-off to the reserve, make sure to reduce your tyre pressure.
+There are many areas of deep sand, and in the rains, there can also be boggy mud.

-Also, about 20km prior to reaching Piper Pan, there is a 10km section of sand riddled with deep ridges.
+Also, about 20km before reaching Piper Pan, there is a 10km section of sand riddled with deep ridges.
 This stretch is so corrugated that you feel like you’re riding a wild horse at a cowboy rodeo.

 Contrary to the common perception of the Kalahari being a vast land of scorching sand, it’s very different in reality.
 Yes, it’s remote.
 And yes, there’s plenty of sand—more than 500 kilometres of it, to be precise—but you’ll discover that there’s so much more to the Kalahari.

 Summer brings the Kalahari to life.
-Dense scrub bushes, golden grasslands and thorny acacia trees become part of a thriving habitat for various antelope species, and numerous other animals that attract the predators.
+Dense scrub bushes, golden grasslands, and thorny acacia trees become thriving habitats for various antelope species and numerous other animals that attract predators.

 This camp is off-grid, and with no internet or cell phone signal, it makes for an ideal spot to destress and unplug.